yolanmz/tp/docs/DeveloperGuide.md

 ## Instructions for Manual Testing
 ### Launch and Shutdown
+   1. Download the jar file and copy into an empty folder\
+   2. Run the jar file in your terminal with the command `java -jar techtoday.jar`

+### Creating an item
+   1.

+### Deleting an item
+1. Deleting a job from the job list
    a.
-Download the jar file and copy into an empty folder\
+Prerequisites: List all the saved jobs using the `list job` command
    b.
-Run the jar file in your terminal with the command `java -jar techtoday.jar`
+Test case: `delete job 1`
+      Expected: Deleting the following job:
+   Title:
+   Date:
+   Category:
+   Text:
+   Extract:
+   c.
+Test case: `delete job x`(where x is larger than the list size)
+      Expected: You can only delete article/job/note with valid index number!
+Your command format is incorrect.
+Try again Other incorrect delete commands to try: `delete`, `delete job x`